 You must, however, be aware of how moving abroad can impact your pension.
 There are numerous expat pension choices, but not all of them will suit you.

 This guide discusses how to receive your pension if you reside abroad.
 Learn how UK employment, private, and state pensions operate for British expat retirees abroad.

 Implications to UK Pension when Retiring Abroad as a British Expat

 Historically, the international rankings of the UK pension system have been very high.
-Since April 2016, there have been new pension regulations in the UK that include automatic enrolment for employer pension plans.
+Since April 2016, there have been new pension regulations in the UK that include automatic enrollment for employer pension plans.

 Additionally, both the legal retirement age for men and women in the UK has gradually risen.
 If you’re planning a retirement in the UK, the new state pension will give you with enough money and a good standard of living.
 But what if you want to retire abroad?

 How does the UK pension system work when retiring abroad as a British expat?
 National Insurance (NI) contributions serve as the foundation for the UK State Pension.

 NI is a kind of tax that can be withheld from wages at the source.
 Additionally, those who work for themselves might contribute voluntarily.
 You need a National Insurance number in order to pay NI.